 If you're a serious coffee connoisseur, you don't want to be stuck at sea with no cafe culture.
-To help you out, here are 12 top spots for coffee at sea, combining savory sips with a welcoming ambience.
+To help you out, here are the 10 best cruises for coffee, combining savory sips with a welcoming ambiance.

 This top spot for coffee seemingly has it all.
-Now included on all of Holland America's ships as part of the Signature of Excellence enhancement program, this seagoing bistro offers reasonably priced coffee drinks (try the caramel-flavored Carmello Latte), complimentary pastries and snacks, an extensive library, condensed international newspapers, Internet terminals (including some free sites) and Wi-Fi, desks, cool tables with reusable wipe-off NYT crossword puzzles and lots of plush chairs and sofas, many with great views.
+Included on all of Holland America's ships, this seagoing bistro offers reasonably priced coffee drinks, complimentary pastries and snacks, an extensive library, condensed international newspapers, internet terminals (including some free sites), desks, New York Times crossword puzzles and lots of plush chairs and sofas -- many with great views.
 With so much going on, Explorations Cafe has set the standard for top coffee spots at sea.
 Plus, as of 2019, the venue serves up Rotterdam 1873 coffee, an exclusive blend created for Holland America by the U.S. arm of Dutch coffee company Beukenhorst Koffie.

 Like a small French patisserie or Viennese cafe where the locals gather for hours, Crystal Cruises' The Bistro is the place to be for great coffee and good company.
 Large picture windows provide sea or port views, and there's plenty of cafe seating.
 Thoughtful touches include a stack of magazines to browse, the occasional string quartet, complimentary fresh European-style pastries and other snacks, and even special Bistro china designed by Guy Buffet.
 (Takeout cups are available, but The Bistro's setting, coffee and food are all hard to beat.)